CounterpartyXCP/Documentation/Developers/protocol_specification.md

 sufficient quantity of that asset at the time that the destroy message is parsed (in the sequence of transactions), then the destroy is considered invalid.

+###Dispenser

+A dispenser message creates a special type of artifact on the counterparty db that watches an address for incoming main chain asset (BTC).
+When any BTC reaches a dispenser enabled address, the amount received gets divided by the dispenser mainchainrate (or satoshirate in the db).
+The quantity rounded down is the multiplier to *give_quantity* that is sent to the first address on the sending transaction.
+All dispensers that can match on an address are triggered by each BTC send that has a dispense multiplier of at least 1.

+A dispenser can be in either of two status: 0 (open) or 10 (closed).